386er/capstone/capstone_report.md

 The data was then preprocessed in the following order:

-1. The 38 different attack types are mapped to their corresponding group.
+1. The 38 different attack types are mapped to their corresponding attack group.
 -----------
 normal                      ==>   NORMAL
 back,land ..                ==>   DOS